 Definition: comparative trend lines between transactions that occur in-person at a branch vs. those that happen on digital channels.
 You can also include breakdowns by the type of transaction (account opens, mortgage/loan applications, deposits, withdrawals, etc).

-It’s important to understand how customers’ behaviors are changing and how they’re adapting as access to in-person services is restricted (and eventually, reopened).
+It’s important to understand how customers’ behaviors are changing and how they’re adapting as digital banking solutions become the dominant way of managing their finances..
 When digging into the data, consider these questions:

 - Are customers switching their regular banking activity to digital channels, or are they slowing down or delaying transactions altogether?